The Young Turks: Viewer statistics

+On April 20, 2013, The Young Turks announced that its YouTube channel had received over a billion video views.
 In September 2018, the company launched a membership drive, reporting the number of members to be around 27,000.
 As of August 2018, TYT had approximately 27,000 paying subscribers online.

-As of September 2017, the program's YouTube channel averaged a daily hit count of 2 million views.

-By August 2016, Cenk Uygur reported that number of paid subscribers had increased to more than 23,000.
-By October 2016, the total number of views for the TYT Network's YouTube channel had surpassed 3 billion.
+As of September 2017, the program's YouTube channel averaged two million views.
+By August 2016, Uygur reported that the channel had more than 23,000 subscribers.
+By October 2016, the number of views for the TYT Network's YouTube channel had surpassed 3 billion.